kiwix/container-images/mirrorbrain-docker/README.md

 server from mirrorbrain container.
 We can use the official postgresql docker image.
 The service we must named "db" (matching with host name).

-To init postgresql database :
+To initialize postgresql database and exit:

-` docker run -e INIT=1 -v /data/:/var/www  kiwix/mirrorbrain
+`docker run -e INIT=1 -v /data/:/var/www  kiwix/mirrorbrain`

 ## Run with http server